 - 1 ear of sweet corn optional

-- Fresh chopped cilantro to taste
+- 1 handful chopped fresh cilantro to taste

 - 1 small tomato blanched, peeled, seeded, and coarsely chopped